Man in blue scrubs on blue background.

 Should I get training?
 Recommended

-Continuing education: CCS-Ps must complete 20 Continuing Education Units (CEUs) every two years to maintain their certification.
+Continuing education: CCS-Ps must complete a specified number of Continuing Education Units (CEUs) every two years to maintain their certification.

-Job outlook and growth potential: The job outlook for medical coders is positive, with a growth rate of about 7% from 2021 to 2031.
+Job outlook and growth potential: The job outlook for medical coders is positive, with a growth rate of 9% from 2023 to 2033.

 Pros: